 Before your visit

-Prepare the class for the virtual session.
+Prepare the class for the tour.
 Give pupils an idea of what to expect to see or have a discussion about the Museum in advance of the visit.

-Why not take a 3D virtual tour of the NMI - Natural History in the classroom with your students.
+- Why not take a 3D virtual tour of the NMI - Natural History in the classroom with your puplis.

 Make an enquiry

-To enquire about booking a self-guided visit for your class please complete this enquiry form.
+To enquire about booking a facilitated visit for your class please complete this enquiry form.